 The effectiveness of hyperbaric oxygen therapy (HBOT) as a treatment for RA has been examined for many years.
-In fact, documented in a study from 1985 and shared by the U.S. National Library of Medicine, HBOT's utilization of highly pressurized, 100-percent pure oxygen could help reduce swelling and pain caused by RA.
+In fact, as documented in a study from 1985 and shared by the U.S. National Library of Medicine, HBOT's utilization of highly pressurized, 100 percent pure oxygen could help reduce swelling and pain caused by RA.

 For example, a 2016 study published in the journal Undersea & Hyperbaric Medicine and also shared by the U.S. National Library of Medicine, National Institutes of Health, concluded that HBOT usage among those with RA “may result in decreased joint pain, increased activity level, improvement in sleeping patterns and possibly a decreased need for standard rheumatologic medications, effectively reducing or avoiding the effects of immunosuppression.”

 Hyperbaric Medical Solutions has seen positive results among RA patients since opening our doors in 2011.
-Specifically, we've noticed a significant decrease in inflammation in the joints and a decrease in pain, leading to an improvement in overall health.
+Specifically, we've noticed a significant decrease in inflammation in the joints and a decrease in pain, leading to an improvement in overall health and quality of life.